monis4567/soemrokke/README_thorny_skate.md

 Make sure they fetch the files and unpacks the files

-The locally compress the part01 related files
+Then locally compress the part01 related files

-tar -zcvf part01.tar.gz part01*
+`tar -zcvf part01.tar.gz part01*`

-And scp transfer part01.tar.gz to the  external remote HPC server using a scp protocol
+And `scp` transfer part01.tar.gz to the  external remote HPC server using a scp protocol

 On the external remote HPC server

 Uncompress the part01.tar.gz on the remote HPC server

-Then sbatch submit part01A
+Then `sbatch` submit part01A

 Wait for it to complete